mumbleskates/bilrost/README.md

 String values must always be valid UTF-8 text, containing the canonical encoding for some sequence of Unicode codepoints.
-Codepoints with over-long encodings and surrogate codepoints should be rejected with an error in any decoding mode, and *must* be rejected in distinguished decoding mode.
+Codepoints with over-long encodings and surrogate codepoints should be rejected with an error in any decoding mode, and must be considered non-canonical.
 Bilrost does not impose any restrictions on the ordering or presence of valid non-surrogate codepoints; it may be desirable in an application to constrain text to a canonicalized form (such as [NFC][uninormal]), but that should be considered outside the scope of Bilrost's responsibilities of *encoding and decoding* and instead part of *validation,* which is the responsibility of the application.

 [uninormal]: https://en.wikipedia.org/wiki/Unicode_equivalence#Normal_forms